-Nowadays, shoppers pay with a lot more than just cash or card.
+Today, shoppers pay with a lot more than just cash or card.
 That’s why accommodating different payment methods can go a long way in reducing lineups and speeding up the checkout process.
 In fact, the more payment options you accommodate, the easier it is for shoppers to check out efficiently.

 To speed up your checkout process, consider enabling the payment types below.

-- Contactless Payments: Contactless payments are a faster alternative to chip and pin transactions.
-In fact, tap-and-pay technology has been adopted by many major credit card companies – becoming a popular payment option for in-store shoppers.
+Contactless Payments: Contactless payments are a faster alternative to chip and pin transactions.
+In fact, tap-and-pay technology has been adopted by many major credit card companies and is a popular payment option for in-store shoppers.

 Expert Tip!
 Check your processing contract to see if you are liable for any chargebacks on contactless payments.
-While the increase in speed may still be worth the risk of possible chargebacks, you will want to minimize your exposure by encouraging the use of digital wallets (Apple Pay, Google Pay, etc.) which have secondary authentication.
+Though the increase in speed may still be worth the risk of possible chargebacks, you will want to minimize your exposure by encouraging the use of digital wallets (Apple Pay, Google Pay, etc.) which have secondary authentication.
 You can also consider having CCTV coverage in your checkout area to deter would-be fraudulent shoppers.

 2) Offer a buy online pickup in-store (BOPIS) option

-And what better way to provide immediate shopper convenience than a BOPIS option?
-After all, a great deal of retail continues to happen in nearby physical stores as shoppers are looking for something for immediate usage and they can’t wait for delivery.
+One of the best ways provide immediate shopper convenience is a BOPIS option.
+Physical stores are important because shoppers may not have time to wait for products to ship and are looking for something for immediate usage.
 BOPIS solves several problems that have increasingly discouraged today’s customers from shopping in-store by:

-- Optimizing the customer experience by ensuring that shoppers are never disappointed (e.g. products are out of stock) when they get to the store.
+Optimizing the customer experience by ensuring that shoppers are never disappointed (e.g. products are out of stock) when they get to the store.

-- Saving shoppers time when they are in the store – everything is already ready for pick-up.
+Saving shoppers time when they are in the store – everything is already ready for pick-up.
 Retailers can streamline the process even further by dedicating certain checkout lines and POS stations to BOPIS shoppers.
 Don’t forget to merchandise around these areas with high-margin “snackable” products to capture any last minute impulse purchases!

 At the same time, BOPIS also boosts sales and profitability for merchants by improving cashflow with prepaid orders, encouraging more impulse buys in-store, reducing overall delivery costs and minimizing returns compared to e-commerce.